-Utrecht (Netherlands)
+Utrecht (Netherlands)142

 In 2015, Utrecht Council decided to become a Global Goals City.
 One of the main priorities is the creation of a 'healthy urban living' environment, focusing on areas such as innovation, health economy and infrastructure, sustainable mobility, air quality, and reducing CO2 emissions.
 Working towards an integrated, interdisciplinary and multistakeholder approach, the city mobilized a large coalition of citizen initiatives and local stakeholders (business, NGOs, knowledge institutions): for example: the Heelutrechtu Campaign to stimulate citizens, grassroots initiatives and businesses that contribute to the SDGs; Fairtrade Utrecht and Utrecht 4 Global Gifts to promote fair trade and sustainable products from Utrecht-based businesses.
 In 2018, Utrecht4GlobalGoals organized the Climate Planet which attracted an estimated 70,000 visitors.
 Furthermore, the municipality developed the Global Goals Dashboard.
-Other cities, such as Oss, have included the SDGs in their programme budgets for 2019-2022 and developed their own local indicators and dashboards, Meanwhile, Rheden has decided to base its municipal reorganization on the Global Goals.144 communities.
+Other cities, such as Oss, have included the SDGs in their programme budgets for 2019-2022 and developed their own local indicators and dashboards.
+143 Meanwhile, Rheden has decided to base its municipal reorganization on the Global Goals.144 to the real needs and interests of citizens and communities.
 Their involvement makes it possible to pool knowledge, resources, innovation capacity and legitimacy.